Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/guide.md

 ## App Token Interpreter

 <!-- :::note -->
 This guide assumes that you have already created an App Token.
-If you haven't, please refer to the [App Token Creation Guide](../app-token-creation/guide.md).
+If you haven't, please read the overview of [App Tokens](/docs/Interpretation/app-token-interpretation/overview).

 This guide will walk you through the process of building an App Token Interpreter.
 An App Token Interpreter is the ruleset that Zapper uses to to interpret the value of an App Token for any users' balance.